exah/lil-match/README.md

 ### `.with(...patterns, callback(match))`

 Create a match pattern based on `input`.
-The pattern can be an object, primitive value, `Number`, `String`, `Boolean`, `Symbol`, `BigInt` constructors for creating wildcard patterns, or custom [type guard](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates).
+The pattern can be an object, primitive value, `Number`, `String`, `Boolean`, `Symbol`, `BigInt` constructors for creating wildcard patterns, or custom [type guard](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) function.
 Use `callback` to access matched value.
-Returns an object with all [match](#matchinput) methods for chaining.
+Returns an object with [match](#matchinput) methods for chaining.

 #### Params